top of page

 Dress For The Occasion

-Pennsylvania is a state that gets all 4 seasons (sometimes in one day) and temperatures can be quite unpredictable, so when planning an outfit for your wedding day it's important to prepare for the worst and be pleasantly surprised when the weather actually turns out great.
-Here are some tips for choosing the right attire for your wedding day in PA:
+Pennsylvania experiences all four seasons, sometimes within a single day, and the weather can be quite unpredictable.
+Therefore, when planning your wedding day attire, it's wise to prepare for the worst and be pleasantly surprised if the weather is favorable.
+Here are some tips for selecting the right outfit for your wedding day in PA:

-• Choose comfortable footwear - the #1 mistake couples make is trying to wear dress shoes on an elopement day.
-If you want nice shoes, pack them in a bag and wear them for your ceremony, but wear shoes with good traction for the rest of the day.
-If it's going to snow or if it's been raining, wear waterproof boots.
-If you're going to be near a water source, bring water sandals.
-Going barefoot is ok, but rocks can be very slippery and you also don't know if there's glass or fishing hooks hiding in there.
+• Opt for comfortable footwear - a common mistake couples make is wearing dress shoes on their elopement day.
+If you desire stylish shoes, carry them in a bag to wear during the ceremony, but choose shoes with good traction for the rest of the day.
+Wear waterproof boots if it’s going to snow or if it has been raining.
+If you'll be near water, bring water sandals.
+Going barefoot is an option, but be cautious as rocks can be slippery, and hidden hazards like glass or fishing hooks might be present.

-• If you're wearing a dress, wear bike shorts or leggings underneath.
-Leggings will help keep your legs warm in the winter months, and a skin tone pair will assure that it's not noticable in photos.
-And thick thighs may save lives, but bike shorts will save your thighs in the summer when you're walking long distances.
+• If wearing a dress, consider bike shorts or leggings underneath.
+Leggings will keep your legs warm in winter, and a skin-tone pair will be discreet in photos.
+In the summer heat, bike shorts will prevent chafing during long walks.

-• Speaking of alterations - have them install a wide piece of ribbon as a loop under your dress skirt that will allow you to carry the train easily.
-Dresses may come with a small one, but a wide piece of ribbon will be comfortable around your wrist, and having a custom one installed may allow you to have better control of it.
+• Regarding alterations, have a wide ribbon loop installed under your dress skirt to easily manage the train.
+Dresses may include a small loop, but a wide ribbon is more comfortable around your wrist and offers better control when customized.

-• If you're getting married in the summer and wearing a long-sleeved shirt, you may want to bring a 2nd one in case you sweat through the first.
+• If marrying in summer and wearing a long-sleeved shirt, consider bringing a second one in case you sweat through the first.

 bride showing off leggings under her dress at Ohiopyle State Park